-The University of Southern California Arts Leadership Program present
+The League of American Orchestras, in association with The University of Southern California Arts Leadership Program, presents:

 The Essentials of Orchestra Management

 Hosted by the USC Thornton School of Music

 Essentials of Orchestra Management is an immersive ten-day seminar which prepares orchestra professionals with the tools they need to be effective administrators and leaders.
 This residential program on the campus of USC provides an in-depth overview of orchestra management, builds career networks, and offers participants a unique opportunity to obtain what’s necessary to become an innovative and successful leader in the arts.